Alear1/Mobile-Satellite-Tracking-Ground-Station/readme.md

 -convert all structural mount brackets to weld-nut size bolts

--convert AZ motor gear to metal mount
+DONE-convert AZ motor gear to metal mount

 -convert AZ shaft gear to containin nuts

 -improve gear profile

--new antenna adapters
+DONE-new antenna adapters

 -Add a temperature sensor (for now we have the infrared temperature sensors)